jefeish/issue-patrol/README.md

 ![overview](docs/images/issue_patrol.png)

 Explanation:
-- Issue 11 & 12 have been created in Dec '21 but received no updates
-- Issue 10 & 13 have been created in Dec '21 and received their last update in Dec '21, no update on the Issues since
+- The `Bar` indicates the overall length that the Issue has been open
+- The darker color on the `Bar` indicates the last update on the Issue, letting you about the contributions or activity
+- So if you see an Issue that only shows a light color, this means after creating the Issue, nobody provdided any update = no Activity.

 ---